-Innovation at Lucent Bio focuses on how we can better use resources and how we can create an avenue for the agri-food community to enhance environmental stewardship, improve resource management, and become leaders in sustainable agriculture.
-Soileos goes beyond net-zero.
+Designed to help farmers improve efficiency while supporting environmental stewardship, Soileos goes beyond net-zero.
 It is a climate-positive option for farmers who don't want to relinquish profitability for sustainability.
 Farmers who grow with Soileos have an environmentally safe bottom line.